alexeyds/jutest/README.md

 npx jutest tests
 ```

-Most modern JavaScript projects rely on the code preprocessors(such as TypeScript or Babel) and likely will not work without them. **By design jutest does not include any preprocessor configuration so setting those up for your code is up to you.** You can consult PreProcessor Configuration section of the docs for examples.
+Most modern JavaScript projects rely on the code preprocessors(such as TypeScript or Babel) and likely will not work without them. **By design jutest does not include any preprocessor configuration so setting those up for your code is up to you.** You can consult [Preprocessor Configuration](https://github.com/alexeyds/jutest/blob/master/docs/preprocessors.md) section of the docs for examples.

 # Configuration